 Quick-connect fittings, also known as quick-connect couplings, have made water treatment faster and more efficient than ever before.
-However, if they aren't installed correctly, they can present issues to your water filtration systems.
-That's why it is so important to know how quick-connect fittings work.
-To help you understand how a quick-connect fitting works and what to consider when using them, our Master Water Specialist, John Woodard, explains what it takes to keep your fittings running efficiently and leak-free.
+However, if they aren't installed correctly, they can cause issues with your water filtration systems.
+As a result, it is important to know how quick-connect couplings work so that you can avoid problems.
+In this article, you can learn the function of quick-connect fittings, their types, and answers to common questions about QC couplings.

-The term “quick-connect” simply refers to the ability to connect tubing to a fitting very quickly.
-Introduced to the water treatment industry in the late seventies, and early eighties, quick-connect fittings revolutionized the way we put water equipment together.
+Quick-connect fittings provide a long-lasting seal in tubing that can be connected extremely quickly.
+The term “quick-connect” simply refers to the ability to connect tubing to a fitting with little effort and time.
+Introduced to the water treatment industry in the late 1970s and early 1980s, quick-connect fittings revolutionized the way we put water equipment together.
 The quick-connect fitting is the fastest way to provide a water-tight connection between tubing and your water treatment applications.

 The beauty of the quick-connect fitting is its simple design.
-It's comprised of three individual components: a collet, an O-ring, and the body.
+It is comprised of three individual components: a collet, an O-ring, and a body.
 The body of the fitting conceals the O-ring and collet on either end.
 Your tubing is meant to be inserted through the collet, through the O-ring, and into the body of the fitting.
 These three components create the water-tight seal.

 What are quick-connect fittings used for?

-Fittings are used almost anywhere you move water.
-Quick-connect fittings are also used in under-counter point of use systems, like the Neo-Pure ultra-filtration system.
-In this unit, the quick-connect fittings are built right into the system to make installation as easy as possible for residential users.
+Quick-connect couplings are used in many hydraulic and pneumatic applications.
+Quick-connect fittings are also used in under-counter point of use systems, such reverse osmosis and ultrafiltration systems.
+In many of these systems, the quick-connect fittings are built right into the system to make installation as easy as possible for residential users.
 A variety of OEM manufacturers use quick-connect fittings on products that move or filter water.
 These fittings are also rated for pneumatic use for compressed air or gas.
-Make sure the chemical is compatible with the plastic material you are using.

 What is the difference between a male and a female fitting?

-The only thing that separates a male fitting from a female fitting is where the fitting thread is located.
+The primary difference between a male fitting and a female fitting is the location of the fitting thread.
 On a male fitting, the thread is located on the outside, and on a female fitting, it is located on the inside.

 The water treatment industry uses several other terms to describe fittings, like connectors and adapters.
 The terms connector and adapter really mean the same thing.
 If you want to be specific though, an adapter is typically a fitting that changes venue.
 On one end, there is a thread connection, and on the other, there is a stem adapter.
 However, they both are still connectors.
 The threaded side connects to other threads, and the stem side connects to tubing.